GUIDE TO REASONABLE ACCOMMODATIONS

 sheet for further details.

-needs a note-taker, you will be informed by SDRC through a faculty letter
+needs a note-taker, you will be informed through the faculty letter

-memorandum (see Faculty Letter Example) and asked to make an anonymous
+memorandum delivered by the student and asked to make an anonymous

 announcement in class asking for a note-taker.
+If a student volunteers, please send them to the SDRC.
 The SDRC will sign off on volunteer hours that can appear on

 their transcript.
 Please include this information as part of the anonymous

-announcement because it often helps in the recruiting of note-takers.
+announcement because it often helps in recruiting of note-takers.

 Students with disabilities who need a reader and/or